zeroasiccorp/logik/README.md

 # ebrick-fpga-cad
 This repository contains RTL-to-bitstream and other CAD support for ebrick-fpga.

+HDL simulation support is not explicitly provided within this repository.
+However, [Silicon Compiler](https://siliconcompiler.com) supports HDL simulation flows using open source simulators.
+Consult Silicon Compiler documentation for details.

 The RTL-to-bitstream flow is implemented as a custom [Silicon Compiler](https://siliconcompiler.com) flow graph:

 ![image info](images/fpga_flow.png)